Cardinal electors in the 2025 conclave

-Cardinal Robert Prevost was elected Pope Leo XIV by the conclave on 8 May 2025.
+Cardinal Robert Francis Prevost was elected Pope Leo XIV by the conclave on 8 May 2025.

 The papal conclave of 2025 was convened to elect a pope, the leader of the Catholic Church, to succeed Francis following his death on 21 April 2025.
 In accordance with the apostolic constitution Universi Dominici gregis, which governed the vacancy of the Holy See, only cardinals who had not passed their 80th birthdays on the day on which the Holy See became vacant (in this case, those who were born on or after 21 April 1945) were eligible to participate in the conclave.
 Although not a formal requirement, the cardinal electors have almost always elected the pope from among their number.
 The election was carried out by secret ballot (per scrutinium).

 Of the 252 members of the College of Cardinals at the time of Francis's death, 135 cardinal electors were eligible to participate in the subsequent conclave.
 Two cardinal electors did not attend, decreasing the number of participants to 133.
 The required two-thirds supermajority needed to elect a pope was votes.
 (Note: Since the promulgation of Romano Pontifici eligendo (1975), there has been a nominal maximum of 120 cardinal electors in a conclave, a rule reaffirmed in Universi Dominici gregis (1996).
 The 2025 conclave was the first since the introduction of this maximum in which there have been more than 120 eligible cardinal electors.
 Many canon lawyers took the opinion that the pope is not bound by this rule when choosing to appoint cardinal electors, and all eligible electors retain the right to participate in a conclave notwithstanding the nominal maximum.
 On 30 April 2025, the Congregation of Cardinals confirmed that all eligible cardinal electors would be able to participate in the forthcoming conclave.)